dadoedo/blog/README.md

-# blog
+# Blog

-My Symfony Blog page
+Starting project for presentation and tinkering purposes.